Are you looking for the ultimate 5 days in Paris itinerary? 5 days in Paris is a generous amount of time to explore the City of Light.

 This is an excellent opportunity to pick up some special mementos to have or bring home to your loved ones.
 It is my experience that the souvenir prices in the neighborhood are the cheapest in Paris.

-2)Visit The Only Working Vineyard In Paris
+Stop 2: Visit The Only Working Vineyard In Paris

 Yes, that’s correct!
 There is actually a working vineyard in the heart of Paris.
-It is Vignes du Clos Montmartre, located near Sacre Couer.
+It is Vignes du Clos Montmartre, located near Sacre-Couer.

 Not many know that located on Rue des Saules, on a very steep slope heading back down Montmartre Hill is a working winery!
-Many tourists are not even aware of Clos Montmartre so you will have an advantage over them.

 You can take a tour of Clos Montmartre, and it is best to purchase your tickets online beforehand.